-GOP tax bill vote in House, Senate on Tuesday
+House passes GOP tax bill, goes to vote in Senate

 Her vote was contingent on those things, plus future guarantees on two health care items -- the bill from Sens.
 Lamar Alexander and Patty Murray that includes funding for Obamacare's cost-sharing reduction subsidies and a separate bill with Democratic Sen. Bill Nelson that would create a reinsurance fund.

 She got the tax provisions, and she got a guarantee from Senate Majority Leader Mitch McConnell on the future health care proposal.
-She also got a guarantee from McConnell and House Speaker Paul Ryan that pay-as-you go automatic cuts to programs like Medicare would be waived before they would be triggered by the deficit-heavy bill.
+She also got a guarantee from McConnell and Ryan that pay-as-you go automatic cuts to programs like Medicare would be waived before they would be triggered by the deficit-heavy bill.

 Same goes for this time around.
 All three of the Collins asks were included in the final legislation (as well as some other provisions she'd been working on during the process).
 McConnell's guarantees on the other provisions stand -- and several aides have made clear McConnell intends to follow through on his promises in the year-end spending bill.